 After-tax returns are calculated using the historical highest individual federal marginal income tax rates during the period covered by the table above and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown.
-After-tax returns shown are not relevant to investors who hold their Shares through tax-deferred arrangements or other tax-advantaged accounts, such as an individual retirement account ("IRA").
+After-tax returns shown are not relevant to investors who hold their Shares through tax-deferred or other tax-advantaged arrangements, such as an individual retirement account ("IRA").
+In certain cases, the figures representing "Return After Taxes on Distributions and Sale of Fund Shares" may be higher than the other figures for the same period.
+A higher after-tax return results when a capital loss occurs upon redemption and provides an assumed tax deduction that benefits the investor.